• Skip to primary navigation

 The Fraser Coast is home to the World's first whale heritage area, Hervey Bay, and the World's largest sand island, Fraser Island.

-Stay a few days on Fraser island there is so much to discover.
+Stay a few days on K'gari (Fraser Island) there is so much to discover.
 Take a dip at the Champagne Pools or Lake McKenzie.
 Walk through the ancient Valley of the Giants, or drive down a sandy beach highway that doubles as an airstrip.

 Gold Coast